akadouri/osm2pgsql-docker-quickstart/README.md

 This is a simple docker-compose.yml setup using [osm2pgsql](https://github.com/openstreetmap/osm2pgsql) with [postgis](http://postgis.net/).

 # Credit
-The osm2pgsql Dockerfile is copied from [OsmHackTW/osm2pgsql-docker](https://github.com/OsmHackTW/osm2pgsql-docker) and the version is bumped to 1.3.0.
+This project started with a fork from [OsmHackTW/osm2pgsql-docker](https://github.com/OsmHackTW/osm2pgsql-docker) and the version is bumped to 1.3.0.
 The license from that project is available in this project under osm2pgsql/LICENSE.

+After some time I realized osm2pgsql is already packaged... so now this container uses `debian:bookworm-slim` and `osm2pgsql=1.7.0`!

 # Usage